wagtail/wagtail/docs/reference/hooks.rst

 ``register_permissions``
 ~~~~~~~~~~~~~~~~~~~~~~~~

-  Return a queryset of ``Permission`` objects to be shown in the Groups administration area.
+  Return a QuerySet of ``Permission`` objects to be shown in the Groups administration area.

 .. _filter_form_submissions_for_user: